robpc/git-semver/README.md

 Use the `-s, --sort` option to provide and alternative method for sorting branches that match a particular filter.
 The default is `desc` which sorts reverse alphabetically, but the options are `asc`, `desc`, and `semver`.

-### Build Metadata
+#### Build Metadata

-In semver, the [build metadata](https://semver.org/#spec-item-10) is useful for identiftying the commit used in the build but does not affect the version.
+In semver, the [build metadata](https://semver.org/#spec-item-10) is useful for adding info about the build but does not affect the version.

 Use `-g, --add-build-sha` to add the short hash to the build metadata.